massfords/jaxb-visitor/README.md

 ## What it does

-This plugin adds the visitor pattern that includes all of the JAXB objects produced by the xjc compiler.
+This plugin adds the visitor pattern that includes all JAXB objects produced by the xjc compiler.
 The plugin produces the following changes in the beans:

 * add accept(Visitor) to each bean that invokes appropriate method on Visitor interface